squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 when, and only when, they appear in all capitals, as shown here.

-# Web Transport Threat Model

-TODO: Expand a bit on the properties expected of Web Transport protocols.

 # Multicast Transport Properties

-By contrast with bidirectional unicast transports, multicast transports are necessarily unicast, connectionless, unreliable, and not congestion-controlled.
+By contrast with bidirectional unicast transports, multicast transports are necessarily unidirectional, connectionless, unreliable, and not congestion-controlled.

 # Threat Model